Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/mountain-miners/rules/_index.md

 Start the game with all the tiles turned _facedown_.

+At the end of each turn, when you move the arrow, you must also **gather information** (if possible).
+* If you **haven't used an action** this turn, secretly look at a facedown tile.
+* Otherwise, turn one facedown tile faceup.

 It also adds new actions:
 * **Flashlight**: pick a row of tiles and secretly look at them.
 * **Lightbulb**: pick a row of tiles and _reveal_ all of them.
-* **Bomb**: remove a 2x2 cluster of tiles from the board.
+* **Bomb**: remove a 2x2 cluster of tiles from the board, without collecting them.
 The next player must skip their turn to refill this hole from the deck.
 * **Second Arrow**: add or remove the second Arrow Tile.
 * **Ransack**: Flip a _faceup_ tile facedown.
 Then collect an adjacent tile and end your turn.

+A second Arrow simply means you have more options to choose from when picking your tile.
+Both of them move automatically at the end of each turn.

-It also adds two new icons:
+It also adds two new gemstones:
-* **Trash**: Each trash icon is worth -1 point and can't be discarded.
+* **Trash**: Each trash icon is worth -2 point and can't be discarded or removed in any way.
-* **Multiplier**: Add this to an icon pile to multiply its score at the end.
+* **Multiplier**: Add this to a gemstone pile to multiply its score at the end.
 Once done, however, you may never grab another tile with that icon again.

-@TODO: Make "reveal/check" tiles also a default action?
-So, at the end of your turn, it's "Either move the arrow OR turn 1 facedown tile faceup (at the end of your turn)."

 {{% /rules-block %}}